spcl/pymlir/README.md

 # pyMLIR: Python Interface for the Multi-Level Intermediate Representation

-pyMLIR is a full Python interface to parse, process, and output [MLIR](https://mlir.llvm.org/) files according to the syntax described in the [MLIR documentation](https://github.com/llvm/llvm-project/tree/master/mlir/docs). pyMLIR supports the basic dialects and can be extended with other dialects.
+pyMLIR is a full Python interface to parse, process, output and run [MLIR](https://mlir.llvm.org/) files according to the syntax described in the [MLIR documentation](https://github.com/llvm/llvm-project/tree/master/mlir/docs). pyMLIR supports the basic dialects and can be extended with other dialects.
 It uses [Lark](https://github.com/lark-parser/lark) to parse the MLIR syntax, and mirrors the classes into Python classes.
 Custom dialects can also be implemented with a